alphagov/govuk-developer-docs/source/manual/access-to-licensing-for-third-parties.html.md

 Licensify uses an Elasticsearch / Logstash / Kibana system hosted by Logit.io for its logs.

-If you haven't already got access to GDS' Logit account, you'll need to ask a GOV.UK developer to set you up.

-Once you have an account, you can [follow the instructions in the Reliability Engineering documentation to sign in to Logit](https://reliability-engineering.cloudapps.digital/logging.html#content).
+If you haven't already got access to GDS' Logit account, you'll need to [follow the instructions in the Reliability Engineering documentation to create an account in Logit](https://reliability-engineering.cloudapps.digital/logging.html#get-started-with-logit).

 ## Accessing the VPN